cujojs/rest/docs/interceptors.md

 `rest/interceptor/defaultRequest` ([src](../interceptor/defaultRequest.js))

 Provide default values for the request object.
-Default values can be provided for the `method`, `path`, `params`, `headers` and/or `entity`.
+Default values can be provided for the `method`, `path`, `params`, `headers`, `entity`, and/or `mixin`.
 If the value does not exist in the request already, then the default value is utilized.
-The `method`, `path` and `entity` values are direct copies, while the `params` and `headers` values are mixed into the request.
+The `method`, `path` and `entity` values are direct copies, while the `params`, `headers`, and `mixin` values are mixed into the request.
 In no case will the interceptor overwrite a value in the request.

 **Phases**